The Idea INDEX

 The Trader’s Original Sin Is Attempting To Make An Infinite Process Finite.

-The markets are a finite, unintentional attempt to reflect the world succinctly.
+Markets are a finite, unintentional attempt to reflect the world succinctly.
 Yet the world is infinite.
 And so a contradiction is borne.
 From Traders of Our Time: Navigating the Impossible Landscape (TOOT):

 “At the very least, the market environment represents an endless process of digesting perpetual, novel information in a human, linear and finite way.
 Seemingly, in that very core of the market lies a conflict, a contradiction, a paradoxical twist.
 A ‘conflict between the finite and infinite,’ as he puts it.”1 2